On the emergence of quantum mechanics from stochastic processes: Updates, interventions and division events

 By contrast, genuinely multi-time statistics are operationally harder to access, because extracting information at intermediate times generally requires interventions that disturb the subsystem and induce division events.
 In this way, the very act of probing the process tends to re-start the effective dynamics, so that multi-time structure is not directly available from sequences of invasive measurements in the same way that stand-alone marginals are.

 Yet it is important to keep the notions distinct.
-Divisibility is a property of \emph{two-time} kernels, whereas Markovian screening-off is a statement about \emph{higher-order} conditional probabilities on path space.
-Accordingly, divisibility of the two-time transition kernels at a time \(t_0\) does \emph{not} by itself imply Markovianity.
+The screening-off condition required to define the propagator \(\G{t}{s}\) is a statement about the two-time conditional probabilities from the root time \(s\), namely

-What remains an open question, is whether the physical interventions that produce division events also erase memory in the full multi-time statistics.
-They may do so, in which case divisibility is the two-time signature of a genuine screening-off, but they need not.
-Even if higher-order conditionals retain dependence on the pre-division past, that dependence would be invisible to stand-alone marginal predictions, which are closed by the two-time propagation.\\
+This is sufficient to define an autonomous propagation law from \(s\), and hence the associated quantum description.
+However, it is weaker than a full Markovian screening-off condition on path space, which would require the entire higher-order future conditional structure to be independent of the pre-\(s\) history once the relevant present data are specified.

+Accordingly, even when the rooted two-time kernels \(\G{t}{s}\) define a history-independent linear propagator, it does not follow that all higher-order conditional probabilities are history independent.
+In particular, one may still have residual dependence of the form